 #3 Toro Muerto Petroglyphs

-Did you know that Peru owns one of the most extensive Palaeolithic or rock art in the world?
+Did you know that Peru owns one of the most extensive areas of Paleolithic or rock art in the Americas?
 It’s real, and it’s in Arequipa!
 The Toro Muerto petroglyphs are located three hours (163 km) north of the city, on the coastal desert of Arequipa.
 It is an archaeological site with many anthropomorphic, zoomorphic, and geometric figures engraved on rocks, formed after the eruption of the nearby volcanoes.
 Archaeologists have found around 2584 painted stones in the area, but it’s difficult to estimate an exact number as many of the petroglyphs are covered by sand.
 Toro Muerto (or Dead Bull) is one of the most interesting sites of Arequipa, with figures that date from around 800 A.D., that will make you feel like a true discoverer.

 #4 Caleta San Jose in Arequipa’s Coast

 Many people don’t realise that Arequipa is not an Andean region but has a long coastline and desert.
 It’s here, right on the unexplored coast of Arequipa, where we will find Caleta San José.
 This seldom-visited cove is stunning and peaceful, as it’s away from the hectic city, making it an ideal place to get in contact with nature, relax, or enjoy some activities such as kayaking, sailing, or relaxing on the sandy beach – a true paradise for those who love the sea and aquatic sports.
 As Caleta San Jose is very close to the city, it’s recommended to stay a couple of nights at the cozy eco-lodge in the area.
 It’s not luxury accommodation, but definitely one of the most charming.
 If you want to step out of the ordinary, this is the place for you.